Lawsuit: GOP donor offered money to hush girl he trafficked

-MINNEAPOLIS (AP) — A prominent Minnesota GOP donor who is charged with multiple counts of sex trafficking is now being sued by an underage girl who was one of his alleged victims.
+MINNEAPOLIS (AP) — A prominent Minnesota GOP donor who is charged with multiple counts of sex trafficking is now being sued by an underage girl who says he used her for sex acts, then offered her money to keep her from talking about it.

 The lawsuit filed Tuesday in U.S. District Court alleges that Anton Lazzaro’s attorneys offered $1,000 in hush money to the girl and her parents to keep them quiet and asked them to sign a non-disclosure agreement.
-The girl’s father refused and instead went to law enforcement.
+The girl’s father refused and instead went to law enforcement, said their attorney, Jeff Anderson.

 The lawsuit, which also lists the girl’s parents as plaintiffs, alleges Lazzaro used his “power, wealth, influence, connections, and resources to recruit children … so that he could prey on them.
 When it became clear that Lazzaro had committed serious crimes, he attempted to coerce his victims and their families into keeping silent.”